All Episodes of Gen X Voices

 Embracing inconvenience and the art of polite protest with Suzi Warren

 Suzi is a London based artist who worked in advertising for 20 yrs before starting her own business, Twisted Twee in 2003, making items of practical lunacy.
 Suzi is the creator of polite protests, becoming a human billboard to express her reaction to political and social events.
 She’s currently selling her masks online at twistedtwee.co.uk as well as the fantastic hag range, reclaiming words used to describe older women.
 You can find Suzi on Instagram and Twitter.
 Likes and positive comments/shares welcome.

-In episode 3 of Gen X Voices, I chat with Lou Mycroft.
+I chat with Lou Mycroft.
 Lou is a nomadic educator and a true Generation X outsider.
 Adopted into a loving family in the Yorkshire coalfield, Lou grew up during the Thatcher years and raised for a life that wasn’t there anymore.
 Although she struck a few poses it wasn’t until she was an independent parent in her 30s that she found her identity as a thinker.
 These days, Lou works on a range of projects, each of which practice affirmative ethics of joy.
 She is one of further education’s #DancingPrincesses💃 a Thinking Environment specialist and has just submitted her PhD.
 She still dances like no-one is watching, even if they are, and she totally believes that her son’s generation will save the earth for humanity.
 You can find Lou on Twitter.